 The experience with a large single-center cohort of MCTD patients suggests that the following three clinical subclusters of MCTD manifestations may exist[32] :

-Predominantly vascular manifestations, including Raynaud phenomenon, pulmonary hypertension, and antiphospholipid syndrome with thromboses (who are at the greatest risk of mortality)
+Predominantly vascular manifestations, including Raynaud phenomenon, pulmonary hypertension, and antiphospholipid syndrome with thromboses (this group is at the greatest risk of mortality)

 A polymyositislike picture, including interstitial lung disease, esophageal dysmotility, and myositis